Research Division of the Prime Minister's Department

 The Research Division of the Prime Minister's Department (Bahagian Penyelidikan Jabatan Perdana Menteri) is an agency within the Malaysian Prime Minister's Department.
-According to a United States embassy cable dating back to 2006 that was leaked by WikiLeaks, the Research Division is actually the public name for the Malaysian External Intelligence Organisation (MEIO), the country's main foreign intelligence agency.
+According to a leaked US diplomatic cable dating back to 2006, the Research Division is actually the public name for the Malaysian External Intelligence Organisation (MEIO), the country's main foreign intelligence agency.

-A news report in May 2018 stated that the MEIO may be abolished under the new Mahathir government.
+As Malaysia's national security covert intelligence agency, MEIO is estimated to have between 300 and 1000 agents, officers, and operatives around the world, with approximately half stationed abroad.
+Its offices are located in Putrajaya and Jalan Bellamy in Kuala Lumpur.

+In its operations, MEIO works with several other Malaysian government departments and agencies including the Special Branch, Malaysia Defence Intelligence Organisation, and National Security Council.
+MEIO has covert intelligence sources around the world and shares its information with the Prime Minister, the Malaysian Cabinet, and other agencies.

 History

 Origins and operations

 The Research Division was established during the 1960s as part of Malaysia's national security covert intelligence agency.
 Muhammad Hatta, the Secretary of the Malaysian National Security Council, was known to have served as MEIO's Director General from 2002 to 2005.
 It was also known to have helped the Malaysian Special Branch in combating the Malayan Communist Party.
-According to WikiLeaks, the Malaysian External Intelligence Organisation also covertly supported the secessionist groups in Mindanao.
+According to leaked cables, the Malaysian External Intelligence Organisation also covertly supported the secessionist groups in Mindanao.

-In 2006, it also facilitated peace talks between the Philippines government and the Moro Islamic Liberation Front.
 More recently, MEIO reportedly helped to combat the Islamic State.

 Post–2018 Malaysian general election

 According to reports by several Malaysian news media including The Star, The Sun, and the news blog Malaysia Today in May 2018, the Malaysian External Intelligence Organisation had 300 personnel, operated as a spy agency, and reported directly to former Prime Minister Najib Tun Razak.
 The organization was allegedly used to monitor government critics at home and abroad.
 Following the 2018 Malaysian general election, members of the Royal Malaysia Police's Commercial Crime Division searched the home of a female individual, who was reported to be the head of the Malaysian External Intelligence Organisation, for documents that Najib had given her two days before the 2018 election.
 The Police also searched two buildings belonging to the agency.

 In late July 2018, a letter from MEIO's Director-General Hasanah Abu Hamid dating back to 4 May 2018 was leaked to the media.
 The letter was reportedly addressed to Gina Haspel, the designated Director of the Central Intelligence Agency and appealed for the Trump Administration to support Najib's administration even in the event that Barisan Nasional won by a simple majority or just one seat.
-She also described the Pakatan Harapan leader Mahathir Mohamed as an anti-Semite.
 In response, the Finance Minister Lim Guan Eng called for an investigation into allegations that the Research Division had written to the CIA, describing the letter as an attempt to solicit foreign intervention.